machipanski/DED-IM/README.md

 # Using the Program

 The program can be used by executing the cells of the jupiter notebook file named `main.ipynb`.
 Executing each step in sequence, the program creates a srtuctured file of the `.hdf5` format.
-By the end of the file it is possible to generate a `Gcode` file with the paths generated.
+By the end of the file it creates a `Gcode` file with the paths generated.

+## Mapping

+The first cell calls for the input of an `.stl` or `.pgm` file.
+After this, it uses the [An Optimal Algorithm for 3D Triangle Mesh Slicing project]([https://github.com/rminetto](https://github.com/rminetto/slicing)) to generate images for each layer and creates the `.hdf5` file with the structural vision of the layers and its properties.

-## Example Models
+# Example Models

 There are single-layer simulations represented by single images into the  `<your-local-repository>/input` folder.
 The 3D models used to test the algorithm are all present into the  `<your-local-repository>/input/stl_models` folder.